Hit101.3 Central Coast: History

 Later that year, Coast Rock underwent significant changes.
 In the space of one night, Coast Rock was essentially "switched off" at its Mann Street studios, and moved to join former rival 2GO in their studio complex in Henry Parry Drive.
 Previous Sea FM Program Director, Allan Cameron, was the last announcer to do a live shift from the old studios in Gosford.
 A few months later, Coast Rock was re-branded as Sea FM, to match RG Capitals' other radio properties - 90.9 Sea FM (Gold Coast) and 91.9 Sea FM (Sunshine Coast).
 The first song to be played by the new Sea FM was Things Can Only Get Better by D:Ream.

 RG Capital Radio PTY LTD was floated on the ASX in October 2000, and subsequently changed its name to RG Capital Radio Limited.

 In 2002, RG Capital entered into negotiations to sell 101.3 Sea FM to DMG Radio Australia.
 The deal would have been a trade-off for the joint acquisition of a new FM broadcast license for the Central Coast, along with the purchase of number of existing radio licenses in regional Victoria.
 A full agreement could never be reached, however - and this saw the proposed venture fall through by December 2002.
 DMG eventually went on to successfully bid for the new FM license, thus paving the way for the birth of the Central Coast's third FM commercial radio station, Star 104.5.

-In June 2004, Sea FM's parent company, RG Capital Radio LTD was acquired by Macquarie Bank for a reported A$173 m.
+In June 2004, Sea FM's parent company, RG Capital Radio was acquired by Macquarie Bank for a reported A$173 m.
 The newly formed Macquarie Media Group (MMG) then purchased DMG Radio Australia's regional portfolio in September of the same year for A$193 m.
-Macquarie Regional Radioworks was formed to oversee the radio operations, and maintained a similar management structure to that of RG Capital LTD. November 2006 saw MMG purchase a 13.8 per cent stake in rival radio operator, Southern Cross Broadcasting, which put a number of Australian Television stations under the MMG umbrella.
+Macquarie Regional Radioworks was formed to oversee the radio operations, and maintained a similar management structure to that of RG Capital.
+November 2006 saw MMG purchase a 13.8 per cent stake in rival radio operator, Southern Cross Broadcasting, which put a number of Australian Television stations under the MMG umbrella.
 In December 2009, MMG security holders voted in favour of a conversion from a triple-stapled structure to a single ASX-listed company.
 MMG was renamed Southern Cross Media Group with former RG Capital Radio CEO Rhys Holleran as the Chief Executive Officer.